We are a not for profit association, named Hermes Trismegistus School of Self Knowledge.

 More recently, but in keeping with our theme, Galileo Galilei, the Italian sage of the fifteenth century, said: “You cannot teach a man anything, you can only help him find it within himself.”

-The didactic of self-knowledge is composed of a set of practical and theoretical information that aims to lead the interested person by his own observations so that he knows his own qualities and potentials and the form in which, through self-learning, he can reach self-improvement.
+We will present a set of practical and theoretical information that aims to lead any interested person by their own observations so that they can know their own qualities and potentials and how they can reach self-improvement.
 The accompanying practices of relaxation, concentration and meditation complement the talks and are conducive to self-discovery.
+Through our own efforts we will be able to verify the teachings of Hermes Trismegistus, and others who have written in the same vein, urging man through the ages to ‘Wake up, know yourself!’